henbh/dbx-sf-benchmark/README.md

+# dbx-sf-benchmark
-# DBX-SF Benchmark - Databricks vs Snowflake Query Performance
+# Databricks vs Snowflake Query Performance

 This repository is designed to benchmark query performance between **Databricks** and **Snowflake** for different data sources such as Iceberg and Delta Lake tables.
 The project supports multiple query categories, customizable execution, and automated logging of results.